chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/composition-testing.md

 For the InboxScreen, we are going to use [Mock Service Worker (MSW) addon](https://storybook.js.org/addons/msw-storybook-addon/) to intercept requests at the network level and return mocked responses.

-Install MSW & its Storybook addon.
+Install msw & its storybook addon.

 ```
 yarn add -D msw msw-storybook-addon
 ```

-Then, generate a new service worker in your `public` folder.
+Then, generate a new service worker in your public folder.

 ```bash
 npx msw init public/